futureofresearch/PostdocSalaries/README.md

 • The `Tables/` folder holds auxiliary tables used for the analysis of these data:

-1. _STEM.csv_ carries the STEM/non-STEM annotation used for each department in the dataset
+1. _STEM.csv_ carries the STEM/non-STEM annotation used for each department in the dataset.

-2. _TableNIH.csv_ contains the NIH and NSF funding information as described in the manuscript
+2. _TableNIH.csv_ contains the NIH and NSF funding information as described in the manuscript.

 • The `Figures/` folder holds the figures as they appear in the table.
 Feel free to download and use for your presentations but please reference this github repo or the original paper.